 Donor-Funded Initiatives

-Featured programs and initiatives generously sustained by our community of donors.
+Library programs, resources, and initiatives sustained generously by our community of donors.

 Calgary Public Library Foundation empowers donors to make a difference in our community through support for Calgary Public Library’s innovative and enhanced programs, services, and spaces—support that elevates these resources beyond their core funding requirements.